epam/edp-install/helmfiles/README.md

 * [Helm](https://helm.sh) version 3.6.0+ is installed.
 Please refer to the [Helm](https://github.com/helm/helm/releases/tag/v3.6.0) page on GitHub for details.
 * Helmfile version 0.142.0 is installed.
 Please refer to the [GitHub](https://github.com/helmfile/helmfile) page for details.
 * Helm diff plugin version 3.5.0 is installed.
 Please refer to the [GitHub](https://github.com/databus23/helm-diff) page for details.
+* Helm-git plugin version 0.11.4 is installed.
+Please refer to the [GitHub](https://github.com/aslafy-z/helm-git) page for details.

 ## Helmfile Structure